PhantomInsights/forhirehelper/README.md

 After running those commands a new window will appear with 3 tabs.

-The first tab contains a button that will connect to the Reddit API and will download the latest posts from [r/ForHire](https://www.reddit.com/r/forhire).
+The first tab contains a button that will connect to the Reddit API and will download the latest posts from the selected Subreddit, the default one is [r/ForHire](https://www.reddit.com/r/forhire).

 Those posts will be filtered between `Hiring` and `For Hire`.
 You can apply your custom keywords and blacklists by checking their respective boxes.